Keziaa/keziaa.github.io/finaldadstination.markdown

 gamelink: https://kezia.itch.io/final-dadstination
 ---

-Final Dadstination was made for ToJam 2020.
+Final Dadstination was made for ToJam 2020 in the Unity engine.
 The game consists of customizable dads going on a roadtrip to pickup their newfound child.

 I worked with three other developers to create Final Dadstination.
-I prioritized the character creator as well as various features and bug fixes.
+I programmed the character creator as well as various features and bug fixes.